-The following table outlines the budget for the financing charges element of the council's revenue budget as reflected in the medium term financial strategy.
-However, the budgets will be reviewed in light of changes in the capital programme.
+The following table outlines the budget for the financing charges element of the council's revenue budget, and this will be amended to reflect the council's approved Medium Term Financial Strategy.
+The budgets will also be reviewed in light of any changes in the capital programme.

 Revenue Revenue Revenue Revenue

 Budget Budget Budget Budget

-2019/20 2020/21 2021/22 2022/23
+2020/21 2021/22 2022/23 2023/24

 £m £m £m £m

-Minimum Revenue Provision 15 16 16 17
+Minimum Revenue Provision 15 19 21 21

-Interest paid 25 25 25 25
+Interest paid 25 27 26 26

 Interest and other income

-earned -14 -12 -12 -12
+earned -14 -15 -15 -15

-Total 26 29 29 30
+Total 26 31 32 32

 The revenue budget above reflects a position which takes account of the views of both internal and external advisers, particularly in relation to interest rate movements.
-Provision has also been made for changing some of the borrowing to a long term fixed rate rather than the existing short term rates in 2020/21.
 The position will be closely monitored by the Director of Finance and any changes will be reflected in forecasts presented to Cabinet.